Abraham-men

-Bedlam specialised in the care of mental illness from 1403, and remained the only such hospital in England until the seventeenth century.
+Bedlam specialised in the care of mental illness from 1403, and remained the only such hospital in England until the 17th century.
 There cannot have been many genuine ex-inmates.
 In 1598 there were only 20 patients there, one who had been there over 25 years and others for several years.

 In 1737 the Dictionary of Thieving Slang still described Abram-men as "shabby Beggars, patched and trick'd up with Ribbons, Red-Tape, Fox-tails, Rags of various Colours; pretending to be besides themselves, to palliate their Thefts of Poultry, Linnen, &c.
 A sort of itinerant Hedge-Robbers, and Strippers of Children, &c."